PufferFinance/website-docs/docs/governance-mission.md

 ---

 ### Our Vision
 At Puffer, we envision a decentralized financial ecosystem that empowers users, fosters innovation, and upholds Ethereum's core principles.
-Puffer has always strived to preserve what we believe to be Ethereum's most important value - decentralization.
-This is why our ecosystems have been about fostering permissionless validator operations.
+Puffer has always striven to preserve what we believe to be Ethereum's most important value - decentralization.
+This is why our ecosystem has been about fostering permissionless validator operations.

 To embody these principles of decentralization within our own protocol, we're transitioning to a Decentralized Autonomous Organization (DAO).
 This move ensures that the future of Puffer is shaped not by a centralized authority, but by our community of token holders and ecosystem participants.
 Through the DAO, we're not just advocating for decentralization – we're living it, allowing our governance to reflect the very values we seek to promote in the broader Ethereum ecosystem.